On quantum aspects of the higher-derivative Lorentz-breaking extension of QED: Summary

 \section{Summary}

-We considered the higher-derivative Lorentz-breaking extension of QED which involves, first, additive terms, that is, Myers-Pospelov and higher-derivatives CFJ-like terms, in the purely gauge sector, second, a new, non-renormalizable spinor-vector coupling.
-For this model, we discussed the dispersion relations and found that, to achieve the unitarity, we can have only one higher-derivative term, that is, either the MP term or the higher-derivative CFJ term, but not both terms at the same time.
-Besides of this, we carried out study of quantum corrections and showed that for a consistent subtraction of the divergences, the higher-derivative terms should be introduced from the very beginning.
-Nevertheless, it is very reasonable to treat this theory as an effective one.
-Indeed, all higher-order divergent terms will be very small carrying different degrees of $\frac{1}{M}$, thus, they are strongly suppressed.
-The similar situation will occur in higher loops where all dangerous divergences will be suppressed by negative degrees of $M$.
-We carried a calculation of these corrections in the finite temperature case as well, and we see that our result tends to zero in the high temperature limit.
+We considered the higher-derivative Lorentz-breaking extension of QED which involves, first, additive terms, that is, Myers-Pospelov and higher-derivative CFJ-like terms, in the purely gauge sector, second, a new, non-renormalizable spinor-vector coupling.
+For this model, we discussed the dispersion relations and found that, to achieve tree-level unitarity, either only one higher-derivative term, that is, the MP term or the higher-derivative CFJ term can be present in the action, or the Lorentz-breaking vector must be not simply time-like but directed along the time axis.
+Apart from this, we carried out study of quantum corrections to two-point functions of gauge and spinor fields and showed that for a consistent subtraction of the divergences, the corresponding higher-derivative terms should be introduced from the very beginning, both in gauge and spinor sectors, with the structure of quantum corrections is simplified for the light-like Lorentz-breaking vectors.
+Nevertheless, it is very reasonable to treat this theory as an effective one, aimed for studying of the low-energy domain.
+Indeed, all higher-order divergent terms will be very small since they are proportional to different degrees of $\frac{1}{M}$, with $M$ is assumed to be of the order of the Planck mass, thus, they are strongly suppressed.
+One can argue that the similar situation will occur in higher loops where all dangerous divergences will be suppressed by negative degrees of $M$.
+We carried out a calculation of these corrections in the finite temperature case as well, and we see that our result tends to zero in the high temperature limit.